-June's Birthstones: Pearl, alexandrite and moonstone
+June's Birthstones: Pearl, Alexandrite and Moonstone

 Happy birthday, fellow June babies!
 You get to brag about having not just one, or two, but THREE June birthstones to choose from.
-June's birthstones are the Pearl, Alexandrite and Moonstone, depending on the resource ... or heck, your moods.
+June's birthstones are the Pearl, Alexandrite (shown above) and Moonstone, depending on the resource ... or heck, your moods.
 It’s your prerogative!

-Let’s talk about this gem first because it’s June’s primary stone.
+Let’s talk about this gem first because it’s June’s primary birthstone.
 Unlike most gems, they have organic origins - created in certain kinds of mollusks.
 Gross but true, it is the oyster’s secreted response to a grain of sand that irritates it.
 Good thing they’re pretty!

-It represents peace, beauty, happiness and friendship, and is considered one of the oldest known gemstones.
+The pearl represents peace, beauty, happiness and friendship, and is considered one of the oldest known gemstones.

-More than 2,000 years ago, ancient Chinese believed they held the power of eternal youth.
+More than 2,000 years ago, ancient Chinese believed pearls held the power of eternal youth.
 Even today, they are often ground up and used in Chinese cosmetics and serums to promote youthful looking skin.
 As a healing remedy, they are also believed to relieve eye ailments, heart trouble, indigestion, fever and bleeding.

-As if that weren’t enough, they are viewed as a symbol of purity and are often given to celebrate a marriage or the birth of a child.
+As if that weren’t enough, pearls are viewed as a symbol of purity and are often given to celebrate a marriage or the birth of a child.
 Interesting bridal fact: In ancient Greece, it was believed that they had the power to prevent newlywed brides from crying and to promote happiness among all those who wore them.
 Keep the tissues at home, ladies.
 Wear a string and smile!

-Clean Surface – Since cultured pearls are grown by live oysters, it’s rare to find a pearl whose surface is completely free of blemishes.
+2. Clean Surface – Since cultured pearls are grown by live oysters, it’s rare to find a pearl whose surface is completely free of blemishes.
 The less bumps, cracks and indentations, the more valuable it will be.

-Shape – The oyster’s ability to produce a perfectly round pearl is rare and quite valuable.
+3. Shape – The oyster’s ability to produce a perfectly round pearl is rare and quite valuable.

 The Alexandrite - a variety of the mineral chrysoberyl, named after Prince Alexander of Russia - has the most dramatic color changes of all gemstones, turning green in daylight or fluorescent light, to purplish red in incandescent light.